 - You are not too far from Tanjong Pagar Railway Station which would be a great place to check out for its architecture and they often hold interesting events there, but sadly it’s currently under redevelopment and will only reopen in 2025.

-If you love hunting street art in Singapore, make sure to check out my side instagram account @singaporestreetart for more updates on new works.
-There are also more detailed area guides on the blog for:
+If you love hunting street art in Singapore, make sure to check out my side Instagram account @singaporestreetart for more updates on new works.
+Here are some of my other Singapore street art articles and guides, or check out my full list of all my street art guides from around the world.

 And there’s a new one – Feb 2018 by Yip Yew Cheng at Chinatown next to the 50 Bridges.
 Check it out.